By Ashok Prasad, Founder, Niyyam

 - You need higher returns

-- Higher returns mean higher volatility
+- Higher returns come with volatility

 Example